TUC-ProAut/libRSF/README.md

 # libRSF - A Robust Sensor Fusion Library
 ![GNSS Trajectory](./docs/img/AnimatedTrajectory2.gif)

 The libRSF is an open source C++ library that provides the basic components for robust sensor fusion.
-It can be used to describe the estimation problem as a factor graph and solves it with least squares powered by the [Ceres Solver](http://ceres-solver.org//).
+It can be used to describe an estimation problem as a factor graph and solves it with least squares, powered by the [Ceres Solver](http://ceres-solver.org//).
 More information can be found under [libRSF - A Robust Sensor Fusion Library](https://www.tu-chemnitz.de/etit/proaut/libRSF).

 Main features are: